carolinan/Billie/readme.txt

 == Change log ==

+Version 1.0.8 2017-03-26
+Added an option to hide the footer credit links.
+Fixed an error with the section page template.
+Fied an error with a missing placehoder.
+Removed code and files that remained from the help page.

 Version 1.0.7 2017-01-22
 Removed unsed files.
 Removed the reset from the customizer.
-Removed the set up help.
-Unfortunately documentation in this format has proven too difficult to maintain.
-Simplified the code used to present the comments.
+Removed the set up help. -Unfortunately documentation in this format has proven too difficult to maintain and translate. :( Simplified the code used to present the comments.
 Moved the page sections into their own functions.
 Added support for selective refresh.
-Php improvements according to WordPress coding standards.

 Version 1.0.6 2016-09-24
 Fixed errors with the setup help page.